 The New Blogger’s Checklist

-You can also join the waiting list for our bloggers’ group, ( sorry, closed right now) read more about that by clicking through, it cost peanuts and gives you a high level of personal help and support.
+We no longer run our bloggers’ group, ( sorry, closed now) read more about that by clicking through, it cost peanuts and gives you a high level of personal help and support.
 I’m in that group with you, you won’t see scheduled, fake, updates, it’s me.
 Leave a comment below if you’d like to chat more about this.

 Thanks for following.
 I can see the subscriber list and the first few names on it have been with us for 7 years, that’s pretty amazing.
 Thanks you again, from all of us.